jsr6720/goodreads-csv-to-md/posts/2018-05-01-guns,-germs-and-steel.md

 ## My Review 4/5

+### Date Read
+2018/05/01

+### Date Added
+2018/04/20

-Glad this was abridged.
+My Thoughts: Glad this was abridged.
 Great walk through history.<br/><br/>Moral of the story: euro-asia was blessed by first starter and long east-west axis.

 ---